What is Collaboration?

 Collaboration also refers to instances of Human & AI (Artificial Intelligence) collaborations.
 Increasingly, people collaborate with machines to complete tasks.
 For instance, doctors work with AI (artificial intelligence) to diagnose diseases; architects to design safe buildings; engineers to build machines, and consumers to receive service help.
 Collaborations between humans and machines are anticipated to soon become more commonplace.

-Effective communication and interpretation relies on collaboration.
-When we enter a rhetorical situation, either as rhetors and readers/listeners, we are able to communicate when we share a common language, genres, motifs, and stories (see Writer’s Guide).
+Effective communication and interpretation relies on collaboration between the author and the audience.
+When we enter a rhetorical situation, either as rhetors and audiences, we are able to communicate when we share some commonplace knowledge, such as knowledge of a language, dialect, genre, motif, and story (see Writer’s Guide).

-Communication theorists use a variety of terms to refer to this shared interpretive space:
+Communication theorists use a variety of terms to refer to this shared interpretive space between the author and the audience:

 - an intersubjective space